 Climate change: Weather on steroids

-How extreme weather events—even blizzards—are connected to rising temperatures
+How extreme weather events—like droughts—are connected to rising temperatures

 Hotter air increases ocean evaporation, and a warmer atmosphere also can hold more water than a cooler atmosphere.
 This warmer, more moist atmosphere can intensify weather events.